StateArchivesOfNorthCarolina/tomes-tagger/docs/documentation.md

 		- For Windows, this will likely require editing your Environmental Variables "PATH" to include the path to the lynx.exe file.

-## Quick Tests
+# Unit Tests
+While not true unit tests that test each function or method of a given module or class, basic unit tests help with testing overall module workflows.

+Unit tests reside in the "./tomes\_tool/tests" directory and start with "test__".

+## Running the tests

-You can run all the unit tests in the "./tomes\_tool/tests" directory: `py -3 -m unittest`
+To run all the unit tests do : `py -3 -m unittest`

 Specific unit tests of interest: